MENU

 The treatment includes three main procedures, such as

-• the appointment of antimycotics,
+• the administration of antimycotics,

-• normalization of intestinal microflora
+• normalisation of intestinal microflora

 • And the correction of the patient’s immune system status.